brunoinaciotres/LandingPageBootstrap/README.md

 This project is a fictional Landing Page made using Bootstrap 5. <br>
 It is focused on the page structure layout.
 Therefore, there is no interaction available. <br>

+The responsivity was done using a mix of Bootstrap, Flex-Box and Media Queries.

 Hope you like it! 😄